Find out with this app for your mobile phone:

 Communication of personal data must be made through secure connections.
 Personal data transferred or stored outside a closed network controlled by the data processor must be protected by encryption.
 Where appropriate, and appropriate given the nature of the information, the information must also use pseudonyms.

-Access controls and restrictions must be introduced to the appropriate extent.
+Access controls and restrictions must be introduced to an appropriate extent.
 Physical material containing personal information is kept locked.

 The data processor must provide for the ongoing backup of the personal data if an agreement has been reached.
 If the data processor does not make a backup, an agreement must be made with another supplier.
 Copies must be kept separate and sound and in a way that ensures that the information can be restored.